olakrhoff/aoc_2019/README.md

 # Advent of Code 2019

-This year, as last year, I will try to get all my solutions to run in under *one* second.
-New to this year is that I will keep a table below of the runtime of my solutions.
+As a goal I will try to get all my solutions to run in under *one* second.
+I will keep a table below of the runtime of my solutions.
+I run each solution *five* times and take the mean value as the benchmark.

 | Day | Part 1 | Part 2 | RUSTFLAGS |
 |------------------|-----------------|-----------------|-----------------|